-- That the traders be encouraged to remain open for business during the Christmas Light Switch-on event. - That the schools across the Borough be contacted at the start of the new school year, at the beginning of September to be involved in the Christmas Lights Switch on event.
+- That the traders be encouraged to remain open for business during the Christmas Light Switch-on event. - That the schools across the Borough be contacted before the summer break to allow them to be more involved in the Christmas Lights Switch on event.